Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

 # DSTTi DEMON-HW Carts (AKA Timebomb Carts)
 ## r4isdhc.com 2014+, r4i-sdhc.com, r4i-gold.eu, and others

+!!! warning

+    There have been reports of users buying DSTTi “DEMON” carts from AliExpress and instead receiving an Ace3DS+/R4iLS Clone, but still labeled to look like a DEMON cart.
+If your cart says "Cannot find _dsmenu.dat" when loading the kernel, you need to use follow the [Ace3DS+/R4iLS guide](https://sanrax.github.io/flashcart-guides/cart-guides/ace3ds_r4ils/) instead.

 !!! info

     DEMON carts are DSTTi clones with a customized firmware.
 The most notable difference is that these carts expect a specially padded `R4.dat` boot file.
 This is why booting other kernels than R4iMenu requires a bootstrap binary like nds-miniboot.
 Real-Time-Save is another feature exclusive to the DEMON family and it's R4iMenu kernel, which isn't found in any other DSTT/DSTTi based hardware.